illuminatech/override-build/README.md

 While complete overriding of the source file is the most simple way to apply your modifications, it has some significant drawbacks.
 You will need to copy all original file content into the override and then make your modification, even if changes a single line of code.
-In case source library upgrades it may change the file you have overridden in the way build ends with an error with your version.
+In case source library upgrades, it may change the file, which you have overridden, in the way build ends with an error with your version.
 In order to make your changes more persistent `\Illuminatech\OverrideBuild\Builder::$patches` has been created.
 Each patch is a PHP object matching `\Illuminatech\OverrideBuild\PatchContract`, which modifies file content.
 Following pre-defined patches are available: